 Attention deficit hyperactivity disorder (ADHD) is well recognized in children and is increasingly recognized in adults.
-The labels used to describe this cluster of problems have changed many times over the past 100 years, but currently the term attention deficit disorder (ADD), or attention deficit hyperactivity disorder (ADHD), are most popular.
+The labels used to describe this cluster of problems have changed many times over the past 100 years, but currently the terms attention deficit disorder (ADD), or attention deficit hyperactivity disorder (ADHD), are most popular.
 ADHD is distinguished from other disorders by differences in intensity and persistence of particular groups of symptoms.
 ADHD develops from a combination of genetic inheritance and life experiences.
 In general, these qualities often result in a lack of fit between expectations and the individual's performance.

 The exact characteristics or symptoms defining this set of problems continue to be defined.
 ADHD is not considered just a problem with poor attention but is additionally a problem with moderating emotions and effective self-regulation, particularly of activity level and impulse control.
 Dealing with the demands of everyday life requires self-regulation to develop successful life skills.
 For people with ADHD, problems with self-regulation often cause difficulty managing emotions, so they might respond to small events with excessive behavior and emotion while not noticing more important events.
 Also, problems with self-control make it difficult to develop good habits.
 Compared with other people, those with ADHD often require more practice over longer periods of time to develop effective behavior that is self-regulated or habitual.
 These issues can result in difficulties in many aspects of life, including school or job achievement, performance in athletic activities, driving, as well as success in relationships, specifically friendships, dating, and marriage.

 Again, the root problem in ADHD is not a simple problem of not paying attention.
-When people with ADHD are involved in an area that naturally holds their interest, they can pay attention as well as, or nearly as well as, others.
+When people with ADHD are involved in an area that naturally holds their interest, they may pay attention as well as, or nearly as well as, others.
 However, when tasks are repetitive or hold no interest for that person, these individuals often experience greater difficulty maintaining focus and remaining on task.
 Therefore, they may be prone to procrastination and immaturity.

 Must Read Articles Related to ADHD in Adults